waltr21/343/language-evaluation/PITCHME.md

 Readability
 ***

 Refers to how easily the language can be read and understood.
-For instance, how here is the source code for the original *Prince of Persia* game:
+For instance, here is the source code for the original *Prince of Persia* game:

 ---?code=code_samples/HIRES.S
 https://raw.githubusercontent.com/jmechner/Prince-of-Persia-Apple-II/master/01%20POP%20Source/Source/HIRES.S